phpactor/phpactor/doc/integrations.md

 --------

 Drupal automatically adds its modules to the autoloader during the kernel boot process.
-It is therefore necessary to boot the kernel to have a fully useful autoloader.
+It is therefore necessary to either 1) boot the kernel to have a fully useful autoloader *or* 2) to use a different mechanism to add the modules to the Composer autoloader.

+Depending on your setup option 1 or 2 will be preferable.

+### Option 1: Bootstrap Drupal on the fly to generate the autoloader

 Create the following bootstrap file `autoload_phpactor.php`, in (for example) `web/`: